iamdanielgreen/we-ll_build_a_ladder/process/level-ideas.md

 **(26/08/2025, 11:56)** This is an [Action] level.
 The two players lie next to each other, sleeping.
 Above them a thought bubble appears, filled with "zzzz"* (because, you know, they're *sleeping*).
 As the player presses the Action button, the bubble gets larger (achieved by scaling the sprite in-engine).
 When the bubble fills the screen, and it collides with an invisible object that sets each player's win condition to TRUE.
 If both players have a TRUE win condition, the level is solved.

+**(19:18)** You thought it might be cute if this level used the purple background of the prototypes (or another dark colour), and the sleeping characters were in a white outline.

 **It would be nice if a little animation could be playing that denotes a more complex interiority, but for the purposes of time I'll settle for "zzzz"*